 You can get advice on Payment Protection Insurance and other insurance products by visiting the Financial Conduct Authority (FCA), Financial Services Compensation Scheme (FSCS), Money Advice Service (MAS) and Citizens Advice.

 We recognise that some customers feel concerned about PPI, especially if they believe it was mis-sold as part of a loan, credit card, overdraft or mortgage.

 At The Co‑operative Bank, we are committed to dealing with your complaint fairly and promptly.
 We will try and resolve your complaint straight away, when you first contact us and will keep you informed of our progress throughout.

-Complaining about your PPI is your legal right, so a PPI complaint will never affect your relationship with us.
+Complaining about your PPI is your legal right.
+A PPI complaint will never affect your relationship with us or negatively affect your credit score rating.

 Payment Protection Insurance is designed to cover unsecured loans, credit cards, overdrafts or mortgages.